camel-tooling/vscode-camelk/README.md

 ![Run Menu](images/kubernetes-view-camelk-run-xml-menu.jpg)

-That launches my 'kamel' process from an XML file (i.e. `kamel run --dev "complete/file/path"`) -- you can also launch it for Groovy files -- and I can see the output:
+That launches my 'kamel' process from an XML file in the directory of the file (i.e. `kamel run --dev "filename"`) and I can see the output:

 ![Run Output](images/kubernetes-view-camelk-run-output.jpg)